 - There would be 8 million cases of dengue fever each year in Latin America alone.

-- Global grain yields could fall by as much as 50 percent, producing annual or close-to-annual food crises.
+- Global grain yields fall by 50 percent.

 This bit made me weep and stare at my screen wide-eyed: